The Total Release Experience®

 Have you felt them shiver and shake?

 We have had dogs for years.
 I used to think they were nervous when shaking, like so many others that tell me that is what they thought.
 Now they and I know differently.
 Fireworks, visiting the vets, travelling, anything else that distresses the dog, releasing keeps them calm.
 Dogs tremor for a variety of reasons, and it is natural.

 We Learn From Animals

 Have you ever had the experience of being unable to control overwhelming emotions?
 Maybe your lips quivered, your legs or hands shook involuntarily.
 This tremor sensation is the body’s most organic method of releasing tension that has become charged within the system.
 Unfortunately, such tremoring or shaking has been and still is seen as a pathological weakness.
 Consequently, we freeze or suppress the response, maybe resorting to medication, drinking or drugs instead.

 'Psychogenic tremors in humans, much the same as the instinctual tremors in animals, is the natural response of a shocked or disrupted nervous system attempting to restore the Neuro-physiologic homeostasis of the body' Feldman, 2004; van der Kolk, & van der Hart, 1991)

 You can empower yourself like so many others to return to homeostasis by reconnecting with what nature gave us all - just like animals!
 The Total Release Experience® Course enables you to start healing from the past and build resilience immediately.

-You, too can connect with your 'animal'!
-The good thing is you can access the TRE from London to New York, from the USA to Australia.
+You, too, can connect with your 'animal'!
+You can access the TRE from London to New York, from the USA to Australia.

 About The Total Release Experience®

-The Total Release Experience® is a 5-Step programme that empowers you to heal the physical, mental, and emotional symptoms from your past stress, overwhelm, and trauma.
+The Total Release Experience® is a 5-Step programme that empowers you to heal the physical, mental, and emotional symptoms of your past stress, overwhelm, and trauma.
 We learn from animals, and just like animals, you need to release tension from your Psoas muscle which lies deep in your body.
 It is your 'fight/flight' centre.